Clapham: Local government

 A map showing the Clapham wards of Wandsworth Metropolitan Borough as it appeared in 1916.

 Clapham was an ancient parish in the county of Surrey.
 For poor law purposes the parish became part of the Wandsworth and Clapham Union in 1836.
 The parish was added to the Registrar General London Metropolis area in 1844 and consequently it came within the area of responsibility of the Metropolitan Board of Works in 1855.
 The population of 16,290 in 1851 was considered too small for the Clapham vestry to be a viable sanitary authority and the parish was grouped into the Wandsworth District, electing 18 members to the Wandsworth District Board of Works.
 In 1889 the parish was transferred to the County of London and in 1900 it became part of the new Metropolitan Borough of Wandsworth.
-It was abolished as a civil parish in 1904, becoming part of the single Wandsworth Borough parish for poor law.
+It was abolished as a civil parish on 1 April 1904, becoming part of the single Wandsworth Borough parish for poor law.
+At the 1901 census (the last before the abolition of the parish), Clapham Holy Trinity had a population of 51,361.
 The former Metropolitan Borough of Wandsworth was divided in 1965 and the area of the historic parish of Clapham was transferred to the London Borough of Lambeth, along with Streatham.
 Clapham gave its name to a Parliamentary constituency between 1885 and 1974.
 Between 1974 and 2024 Clapham was divided between the constituencies of Streatham and Vauxhall.
 From the 2024 General Election Clapham's wards are reunited in the new constituency of Clapham & Brixton.